Get the worry-free services and expert support you need to start your business in Michigan today.

 It’s a good idea to open business bank accounts so you can keep personal and business finances separate.
-Comerica Bank and Fifth Third Bank are two popular banks in Michigan, but online options streamline the business banking process that can be considered.
+Comerica Bank and Fifth Third Bank are two popular banks in Michigan, but online options can also streamline the business banking process.
 Also, consider any business insurance you may need, such as general liability and workers’ compensation, and unemployment insurance if you hire employees.

-Even before opening your doors in Michigan, it’s essential to think about how you’ll attract customers.
+Before you even open your Michigan small business, it’s essential to think about how you’ll attract customers.
 There are many DIY marketing tactics you can use to get the word out about your new company.
 For starters, open social media accounts on the channels where your future customers are.

 If you’re targeting seniors, you’re in luck.
 Michigan’s population skews older, with about 26% of the state’s population aged 65 or older.
 This demographic gravitates toward Facebook, while the younger crowd leans more on Snapchat and Instagram.

 There are also free online directories you can add your business to, including Google My Business and Yelp.
-Both also include options for customer reviews, which can help as digital word-of-mouth marketing for your company.
+Both also include options for customer reviews, which provide digital word-of-mouth marketing for your company.

 Consider inviting local media to your grand opening and to different events you hold throughout the year.
 When an H&M opened in Detroit, the Detroit Free Press covered the event, drawing large crowds.

-Michigan offers excellent opportunities for many different kinds of businesses, but currently, the state employs the most people in healthcare, manufacturing, and food services.
-Other companies that work in the state include:
+Michigan offers excellent opportunities for many different kinds of businesses.
+Currently, the state employs the most people in healthcare, manufacturing, and food services.
+Other Michigan business include companies in the following industries: